RajKulk16/Unsupervised-Customer-Segmentation/README.md

 2. By using K-means clustering, customers with similar behaviour have been segregated into clusters/groups.

-3. Upon the results, summaries/conlusions have been drawn in order to help devise betteer marketing strategies.
+3. Upon the results, summaries/conclusions have been drawn in order to help devise better marketing strategies.

 4. Screenshot (3d) of the clusters formed from the datasets -